limonsafayet/Web-Scraping-in-Python/README.md

 ## Description

-In this project data are scrap from websites using python with Beautifulsoup and Selenium.
+In this project, data are scrap from websites using python with Beautifulsoup and Selenium.

 ## In basics.py

-Here is basics of Beautifulsoup.
-How to user Beautifulsoup functions to get data from websites.
+Here are the basics of Beautifulsoup.
+How to use Beautifulsoup functions to get data from websites.

+## In stocks.py

+Here from (https://www.marketwatch.com/investing/stock/aapl) this website, 5 types of data are scraped.
+They are price of stock, closing price, 52 week range lower, 52 week range upper, analyst rating.